DIY Citronella Candles with Herbs

 citronella candle herbs lemon slices 2022

-These DIY citronella candles add the prettiest touch and take just a few minutes to put together.
-If you don’t have herbs of your own, just pick them up in the produce area of your grocery store.
+These mosquito repellent candles add the prettiest ambiance to any outdoor deck or patio, and they take just a few minutes to put together.
+The natural ingredients in these candles let you avoid bug sprays, and they keep the insects away.
+If you don’t have herbs of your own, just pick them up in the produce area of your grocery store, when you’re shopping for the lemons and limes!

 More Ideas for Using Fresh Herbs